Newly licensed driver plate: Spain

-New drivers must display a standardized (15 cm × 19.5 cm; 6" x 8"), reflective green and white "L" plate on the lower left corner of the rear window for one year after obtaining their first driving license.
+New drivers must display a standardized (15 × 19 cm), reflective green and white "L" plate on the lower left corner of the rear window for one year after obtaining their first driving license.
 They no longer have an additional speed restriction.
 Alcohol levels allowed are lower the first two years, and are the same as those for "professional" drivers.

 Driving school cars sport a permanent blue and white "L" plate with the word prácticas 'practice' in red.

 There are another method in Spain to obtain a license without going to a driving school.
 Is called 'Licencia de aprendizaje' Apprenticeship license It can only be obtained once and a close relative with the title of driving instructor is the one who can teach the classes.
 This is only valid for B class driver permit for others classes the student must enroll in a driver school.
 This cars sport a permanent red and white "L" plate with word prácticas 'practice' in red.
 It is not very common to see them.